- Hourly / - BiWeekly /

 Ability to maintain harmonious working relationships under stressful conditions;

-Note: Appraisal experience involving the valuation of personal property of businesses may be substituted on a year-for-year basis for the required education.
+1. Candidates may substitute additional appraisal experience involving the valuation of personal property of businesses on a year-for-year basis for the required education.

 1. Employees in this classification may be required to have daily use of a motor vehicle while on official State business.
 Standard mileage allowance will be paid for use of a privately owned vehicle.

-2. Employees are prohibited from participating in an outside activity, including private appraisals, which may be deemed a conflict of interest by the Director of the Department of Assessments and Taxation.
+2. Employees in this classification are prohibited from participating in an outside activity, including private appraisals, which may be deemed a conflict of interest by the Director of the Department of Assessments and Taxation.